datawire/ambassador-docs/docs/emissary/2.0/topics/running/tls/cleartext-redirection.md

 # Cleartext support

-While most modern web applications will choose to encrypt all traffic, there are reasons why you will want to support clients who access your website without encryption in cleartext.
+While most modern web applications choose to encrypt all traffic, there are reasons why you will want to support clients who access your website without encryption in cleartext.